jsbuzz/todo-react-signal/README.md

 Also React ~ Signal can handle async state changes out of the box as all events are async by nature.
 It offers less boilerplate and more flexibility than Redux, but of course it is easy in the prototype stage.

+**Note**
+The list style listener setup is quite a niche idea, not 100% yet that it will stay.
+I found it difficult to define events and their listeners with using the Event class as the key to listen for.
+And I wanted to avoid chaining lots of functions together to set up all the listeners.
+But in its current form it would need rules to integrate better with `prettier` otherwise it gets broken up to separate lines which looks much less readable.

 ## Namespaces

 Namespaces facilitate event triggering and listening.
 When an event is triggered inside a Namespace, every connected child component that is listening for that particular event will receive it.